SeanVisser1998/wireguard-dns-over-tls/README.md

 - Supporting of IPv6
 - Expanding DNS list to include more DNS providers

-Other improvements include the use of DNSCrypt to enhance DNS privacy even further
+Other improvements include the use of DNSCrypt to enhance DNS privacy even further, however I currently see no use for this given the use case.